benorrin/benorrin.github.io/pages/colophon.md

 ## Accessibility
 This website adheres to the accessibility principles set forth by the World Wide Web Consortium (W3C).
 By implementing accessible design practices and adhering to standards such as WCAG (Web Content Accessibility Guidelines), every effort is made to ensure that all visitors, regardless of ability, can access and enjoy the content seamlessly.

-## Excitement
-Hell yeah!
-With boundless enthusiasm and a passion for sharing ideas, this website stands as a testament to the joy of creation and the power of expression.
-Let's keep the energy high and the creativity flowing!